-Recent incidents at Change Healthcare and CDK illustrate the significant impact third-party technologies and service providers can have on organizations when they face disruptions or failures.
+Recent cyber incidents have illustrated the downstream impact to customer organizations when third-party technologies and service providers face disruptions or failures.
 These events serve as reminders of the vulnerabilities inherent in an organization’s reliance on external partners.

 This trend highlights the important role of Third-Party Risk Management (TPRM).
 While TPRM doesn’t eliminate the risks that third-party relationships pose completely, when done effectively, it helps organizations understand and manage these risks in order to maintain the integrity, security, and resilience of business operations.